Partially indexed items in Content search

 Export configuration Indexed items that match search query Partially indexed items that match search query Partially indexed items that don't match search query Export only indexed items Exported Exported (included with the indexed items exported) Not exported Export only partially indexed items Not exported Exported (as partially indexed items) Exported (as partially indexed items) Export indexed and partially indexed items Exported Exported (included with the indexed items exported) Exported (as partially indexed items)

 In Content search and Microsoft Purview eDiscovery, you can't use a date range to exclude partially indexed items from being returned by a search query.
 In other words, partially indexed items that fall outside of a date range are still included as partially indexed items in the search statistics and when you export partially indexed items.
+In eDiscovery (Premium), partially indexed items can be collected and then filtered in a review set prior to export.

 Indexing limits for messages